kechcole/Blog-App/README.md

 MEDIA_URL = '/media/'
 ```

+#### 7.4 Upload Image in Backend Through Admin.
 Apply and make migration to effect changes in the database then run server and log in as superuser so as to access admin page where we will upload an image for each user from our local directory.
 Only the admin can add multiple images for each user.

-Then query the database from the shell to view location of images.
+Query the database from the shell to view location of images.
 After adding images, at the root folder note media folder and image subfolder containing images have been added automatically.

 User1 Profile in admin page  |  User2 Profile in admin page
 :----------------------:|:------------------:
 ![User 1](./images/15.2%20User1%20Profile.png) | ![User 2](./images/15.3%20User2%20Profile.png)

 Profile model in the database.
 ![Form](./images/15.ProfileModelinDatabase.png)

 Querying database after stopping the server.
 Get image associated to a user from the profile model by stringing.
+Stop server, type **`py manage.py shell`** in shell window,
 ```shell
 # User with default image
 >>> user = User.objects.filter(username='collins').first()